1881-Harpy-Productions/kabegami-chan/README.md

 - just run the main.py file
 - create a shortcut, put somewhere you can easily double click it
 - add a keyboard shortcut so you can change wallpaper with a single click
+- edit the config file with the path to your wallpaper folder and timer for slideshow